Skip To Main Content

 • What sports or activities does he enjoy doing outside?

 We see the relationship between the school and parents/guardians as a partnership.
 In that context, we need to address the integrity of our cell phone policy.
 Cardigan’s cell phone and technology policy is clear.
-All boys must turn in cell phones (and other technology specified in the Student Handbook) to their dorm parents at the beginning of the year.
-Unfortunately, we have had an increasing number of students submit old or non-working devices, or none at all, while secretly keeping an unsanctioned device.
+All boys must turn in cell phones (and other technology specified in the Student Handbook) at the beginning of the year.
+Unfortunately, we occasionally have students submit old or non-working devices, or none at all, while hiding an unsanctioned device.
 This goes against our Core Values, and dishonesty is considered a major school rule.
-There is increasing literature about the negative effects of excessive technology use, especially in regards to relationship building and interpersonal skills, and we care most about the character of our community.
-We believe that limiting distracting technology enhances our student experience, and we need your buy-in if we are going to convince the boys of the importance of being fully present during their short time at Cardigan.
+We believe that limiting distracting technology enhances our student experience, helping them to learn essential relationship and interpersonal skills, and we need your buy-in if we are going to convince the boys of the importance of being fully present during their short time at Cardigan.

 I hope you find this information useful as you get ready for the academic year.
 We are counting down the days before we get to work with your boys again!
 Please don’t hesitate to reach out if you have any questions or concerns.
 We’re happy to help.